floew2/floew2/README.md

 - Validated approach achieving >95% accuracy with spatial constraints

 **Tech Stack**: PyTorch • U-Net • Sentinel-2 • DVC • MLflow • Microsoft Planetary Computer

+### 📚 Curated Annotation Datasets for Remote Sensing
+*A community resource for accelerating geospatial AI*

+A curated and evaluated collection of publicly available, high-quality annotation datasets for remote sensing.
+This repository acts as a knowledge hub to help researchers and engineers find reliable data for training computer vision models on satellite and aerial imagery.

+**Key Features**:
+- Overview  and categorization of datasets by application (e.g., building footprint extraction, road segmentation, ship detection).
+- Direct links to data sources and relevant academic papers.
+- Clear criteria for inclusion, focusing on data quality, documentation, and accessibility.

 ---